 Attitudes

 While relatively few people eat a completely vegetarian or vegan diet, support is strong for protecting farmed animals.
-Most people continue to believe that meat is “necessary,” but most people also believe in giving farmed animals the same consideration as pets.
-Through our Animal Tracker, Faunalytics has been monitoring attitudes about animals used for food since 2008.
-Here’s what we have found.
+Most people continue to believe that meat is “necessary” — but most people also believe in giving farmed animals good living conditions and protecting them from undue suffering.
+Below, we look at public opinion about farmed animals and agriculture.

 Life & Death